mehulagg/gitlab/doc/user/project/issue_board.md

 This creates the label immediately and adds it to the dropdown.
 You can now choose it to create a list.

-### Delete a list
+### Remove a list

-Deleting a list doesn't have any effect on issues and labels, as it's just the list view that's removed.
+Removing a list doesn't have any effect on issues and labels, as it's just the list view that's removed.
 You can always restore it later if you need.

-To delete a list from an issue board:
+To remove a list from an issue board:

 1. Select the **List settings** icon (**{settings}**) on the top of the list you want to remove.
 The list settings sidebar opens on the right.